RayhanTabase/Polling-app/README.md

 # Election app

 > A CRUD app where users can create elections with different categories for other users to vote in.

-> polling as the username and password polling can be used to login
+## Test login
+- Username: polling
+- Password: polling

 ## Screenshots